emanuel-alvgard/only-js/README.md

 ------
-*To create a data oriented web framework with as little performance bottlenecks as possible and where JavaScript, HTML and CSS are unified into a coherent, readable and pure JavaScript API.*
+*To create a data oriented web framework with as little performance bottlenecks as possible and where JavaScript, HTML and CSS are unified into a coherent, readable and pure JavaScript interface.*